Ad115/Cell-System/c/README.md

 # C translation attempts

-An attempt to translate to C code the code in the `simplecells.py` code (in Python).
+An attempt to translate to the C language the functionality in the `simplecells.py` script (written in Python).

 The `simplecells.py` script is a simplified version of the whole simulation.
 It serves as a proof of concept.